-Division summary reports are due to the Assessment Committee Chair July 15 each year.
 The primary objective of the report is to clearly document assessment procedures and results of program level outcomes.
 Components of the annual division report should include the following:

 - 1) Clearly describe program level outcomes and assessment procedures - 2) Present and discuss assessments results.
 Results should clearly indicate level of student achievement of program outcomes - a.
-Examples including results from courses, internships, advisory councils, exit exams, etc. - 3) Describe any changes in curriculum, budgeting, or resource needs that will be proposed based on assessment results - 4) Report division level enrollment, retention rates, transfer rates, and graduation rates - 5) Update and include as an appendix the "Program Outcome Course Matrix"
+Examples including results from courses, internships, advisory councils, exit exams, etc. - 3) Describe any changes in curriculum, budgeting, or resource needs that will be proposed based on assessment results - 4) Update and include as an appendix the "Program Outcome Course Matrix"